kevinhwong1/KevinHWong_Notebook/_posts/2023-09-05-Gfas-Dark-Genes-Single-cell-preliminary-analysis.md

 * S1 = Bleached (menthol)
 * S2 = Bleached (menthol)
 * S3 = Bleached (temperature)

+The sequencing facility did mention that the runs were unbalanced, therefore we may need to resequence.
+This is also apparent because the file sizes greatly differ between libraries.

 ## Download data from basespace and upload to Pegasus